MetaBarj0/covertops-cmake-llvm/README.md

 capabilities.
 You will need :

 - A recent version of cmake installed on your system
+- A recent version of the Ninja build system
 - The Llvm toolchain version greater or equal to 10

 ### Note for Visual Studio 2019 users on Windows